ikks/gimp-stable-diffusion/stablehorde-gimp3/README.md

 use of [StableHorde](https://stablehorde.net).
 Stablehorde is a cluster of stable-diffusion servers run by volunteers.
 You can create stable-diffusion images for free without running a colab notebook or a local server.
-Please check the section "Limitations" to better understand where the limits are.
+Please check the section [Limitations](README#Limitations) to better understand where the limits are.

 Please check [HISTORY.md](/stablehorde/HISTORY.md) for the latest changes.